livechat/livechat-public-docs/site/content@beta/backend-apis/apis-overview.md

 There are two primary Chat APIs:

-- [Agent Chat API](https://developers.livechatinc.com/beta-docs/agent-chat-api/), which serves to join a chat as an agent.
+- [Agent Chat API](https://developers.livechatinc.com/beta-docs/agent-chat-api/), which serves to join a chat as Agent.
-- [Customer Chat API](https://developers.livechatinc.com/beta-docs/customer-chat-api/), which serves to join a chat as a customer.
+- [Customer Chat API](https://developers.livechatinc.com/beta-docs/customer-chat-api/), which serves to join a chat as Customer.

-The **Agent Chat API** contains a different set of methods than the **Customer Chat API**.
-We separated both APIs as they cover different use cases.
+The separation of Chat APIs helps you decide which set of methods you should use.
+It depends on the role of the chat user.
+Want to join a chat as Agent?
+Refer to the Agent Chat API.
+Want to send messages as Customer?
+Use the Customer Chat API.

-To use those APIs, you need to be _authorized_.
+To use both APIs, you need to be _authorized_.
 This topic is thoroughly explained in the [**Authorizing API calls**](../authorization) document.

 ### RTM API vs. Web API